ElyelMello/ElyelMello/README.md

 - 👋 Hi, I’m @ElyelMello
 - 👀 Psychology, programming, artificial intelligence and mathematics are the things i am most interested in lately.
-However, as a very curious person, my goal is to explore and learn about everything i can.
+However, as a very curious person, my goal is to explore and learn about everything i possibly can.

 - 🌱 I’m currently learning PJava and about how the internet works(HTTP, Browsers, DNS etc).
 My objective, as a beginner programmer, is to learn as much as i can about how Java and the internet works and then proceed to qualify as a backend jr developer.